25th June 2025 | |

 READ MOREJoin curators at The Burrell Collection on a journey through the galleries uncovering hidden LGBTQ+ histories from their collection!

-READ MOREQueer Theory return to Nice N Sleazy on Friday 25th April with Gentlethem's Club... another fabulous evening of live music, drag, poetry and comedy!
+READ MOREQueer Theory come to The Rum Shack on Friday 6th June with The Future Is Queer... a fabulous evening of live music, drag, poetry and comedy!

 READ MOREUncensored Market is an 18+ market with small businesses, workshops, art exhibitions and a bar being held at Glasgow's QMU on Saturday 7th June!